15 Eye-Opening Airbag Statistics and Facts (2023 Update)

 How Fast Do Air Bags Deploy?

-Airbags deploy quickly, and while they can detect a crash and deploy in just .05 seconds, the speed of the airbag itself is a bit frightening too.
+Airbags deploy quickly, and while they can detect a crash and deploy in just .05 seconds, the speed of the airbag is a bit frightening too.
 An airbag can deploy at about 200 miles per hour, which can easily cause an injury in its own right.
 (Clemson University Vehicular Electronics Laboratory)

 What Kind of Gas Is Inside an Airbag?

-The main gas inside of an airbag is either argon or nitrogen, depending on the airbag manufacturer.
+The main gas inside an airbag is argon or nitrogen, depending on the airbag manufacturer.
 Both are non-toxic gases that react extremely well with sodium azide, which is why they’re so prominent in airbags.
 (McGill Office for Science and Society)

 How Long Until an Airbag Deflates?